APPLICATIONS, ETC. THROUGH CAYUSE IRB AS OF AUGUST 24, 2020 (https://highpoint.cayuse424.com)

 Human Participants IRB

 Federal regulations define “research” as “a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.”
-“Human participant” is defined as “a living individual about whom an investigator (whether professional or student) conducting the research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.”
+“Human participant” is defined as “a living individual about whom an investigator (whether professional or student) conducting the research (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generated identifiable private information or identifiable biospecimens.”

 Please note that the IRB cannot approve a protocol submitted after the research is initiated, nor can the IRB sanction any human participants data collected without approval.